Plan the ultimate winter getaway with this Gatlinburg vacation guide featuring all the best things to do in Gatlinburg in January.

 As I mentioned, Gatlinburg leaves the beautiful winter Christmas lights up all the way into February, so come on out and extend your Christmas holidays in Gatlinburg this January.

-Gatlinburg New Years’ Eve Ball Drop and Fire Work Show
+Gatlinburg New Year’s Eve Ball Drop and Fire Work Show

-And when the appointed hour arrives, there will be a Gatlinburg Ball Drop and midnight Fireworks Show from the 400-foot-tall Space Needle.
+When the appointed hour arrives, there will be a Gatlinburg Ball Drop and midnight Fireworks Show from the 400-foot-tall Space Needle.

 Astra Lumina at Anakeesta